Click on a link to be taken to the entry below.

 If a student has earned academic recognition for either of the two previous semesters, achievements will be recognized at the annual Honors Convocation and appropriately noted on the academic record.

 Recognition of completion in the Honors Program.
-Students certified by the Honors Program Council as having completed the requirements of the Honors Program, an appropriate academic record notation is made.
+Students certified by the Honors Program Council as having completed the requirements of the Honors Program, an appropriate academic record notation is made when the degree is completed.

 Academic probation, dismissal, and readmission.
 The following probation, dismissal, and readmission criteria are minimums for Purdue University Fort Wayne; academic units may set higher standards that become effective upon publication in the catalog or its “What’s New” section.
 Students dismissed from a program for failure to meet the higher standards imposed by an academic unit, must be accepted into another program before registering for a subsequent academic session.